rustedwizard/rustedwizard.github.io/CSharpTricks.md

 ### If you want to play around with actual code, please [visit this LeetCode playground](https://leetcode.com/playground/7PrGsGJz)

+### Also, You can download code snippet file for Visual Studio from [here](https://github.com/rustedwizard/TakeInput_Functional/releases/tag/1.0)

 No redundant introduction.
 Let's take a look at the actual code first:

 ```csharp